 Notations of expulsion are considered permanent records and will not be removed from a respondent’s transcript.

 Students may petition for removal of the notation of suspension after three years from the finding of fact for the case.
-Such petitions may be granted at the discretion of the Director of the Office of Student Rights and Responsibilities or designee.
+Such petitions may be granted at the discretion of the Director of SRR or designee.
 Factors to be considered in reviewing petitions for suspension notation removal include the current demeanor of the student, the student’s conduct subsequent to the violation, and the nature of the violation, including the damage, injury, or harm.

-Three years from the date of the incident or graduation, whichever is longer, student conduct records that do not include expulsion will be transferred to an administrative archive status and therefore become internal and administrative only (i.e. non-conduct) records.
+Upon graduation or three years from the date of the incident, whichever is longer, student conduct records that do not include expulsion will be transferred to an administrative archive status and therefore become internal and administrative only (i.e. non-conduct) records.
 Such files are not part of general third-party releases, even with authorization from the student.
-Such records may be released to third-parties upon specific request of the student or as required by law.
+Such records may be released to third parties upon specific request of the student or as required by law.

 Student conduct records including expulsion will not be transferred to an administrative archive status at any point.